5 Best Cat Food For Gassy Kittens

 Last updated:

-The main way to help gassy kittens avoid foods with fermentable carbohydrates.
+Quick answer: The best way to help gassy kittens is to limit or avoid foods with fermentable carbohydrates.

-Peas, chickpeas, lentils and starchy foods are key culprits to avoid or minimize.
+Peas, chickpeas, lentils (legumes) and starchy foods are examples of fermentable carbohydrate.

 Tiki Cat Baby is my preferred choice as it is low fiber and contains no added starch, but there’s others worth trying too.